Tag Archives: 2019 Films

 Grade: B

-With the very high-profile release of Quentin Tarantino’s Once Upon a Time in Hollywood (2019) centering around the sadistic Manson murders of 1969, Charlie Says (2019) is another film that delves into the same story though in a very different way.
+With the very high-profile release of Quentin Tarantino’s Once Upon a Time in Hollywood (2019) centering around the sadistic Manson murders of 1969, Charlie Says (2019) is another film that delves into the same story, though in a very different way.

-The latter takes the perspective of the followers, victimizing them, and the choices they made that affected the rest of their lives.
-The angle is of interest, but the production never completely takes off, resulting in an uneven experience with the need for more grit and substance.
+The latter takes the perspective of the followers, victimizing them and examining the choices they made that affected the rest of their lives.

-Karlene (Merritt Wever), a female graduate student focused on women’s studies, takes an interest in three followers who viciously killed in the name of their “god”, Charles Manson.
+Karlene (Merritt Wever), a female graduate student focused on women’s studies, takes an interest in three followers who were viciously killed in the name of their “god”, Charles Manson.

 A few years after their arrests, they co-exist together in relative solitary confinement in a California penitentiary.
 They remain under the delusion that Manson is their leader and their deeds were all part of a grand cosmic plan until Karlene slowly brings them out of their haze of unreality with heartbreaking results.

-Each is a prominent character with the central figure being Leslie “Lulu” and her complex relationship with Manson.
+Each is a prominent character, with the central figure being Leslie “Lulu” and her complex relationship with Manson.

 The newest to be recruited, the audience witnesses her hypnotic possession and her occasional uncertainty about the cult.
 For a fleeting moment, she is even tempted to leave, which the film hammers home to the audience.

-Murray plays the character well but does not resemble her enough for praise, though we read the conflict on her face very well.
-She is meant to be the thoughtful member of the Manson Family whereas Patricia and Susan are more reactionary and temperamental, especially Susan.
+Murray plays the character well, but does not resemble her enough for praise, though we read the conflict on her face very well.
+She is meant to be the thoughtful member of the Manson Family, whereas Patricia and Susan are more reactionary and temperamental, especially Susan.

 Charlie Says is bothersome because of the realization that the girls were recruited and fed lies, falling for the deceit, hook, line, and sinker.

-Decades later, it is easy to think of other victims polarized by a central or controversial figure whether it be in politics or another arena.
+Decades later, it is easy to think of other victims polarized by a central or controversial figure, whether it be in politics or another arena.
 The lesson learned is that people can be easily influenced.

 When one of the girls watches one of Tate’s films in her cell, another girl clamors for her to turn off the film, beginning to feel pangs of guilt and remorse.